-The Virginia Health Practitioners’ Monitoring Program (HPMP) is here to help healthcare professionals with a substance use disorder or mental health or physical condition that may be impairing.
-We refer healthcare practitioners for appropriate treatment and provide ongoing monitoring of treatment progress.
+The Virginia Health Practitioners’ Monitoring Program (HPMP) is an alternative to disciplinary action for qualified healthcare practitioners with a substance use diagnosis, a mental health or physical diagnosis, that may alter their ability to practice their profession safely.
+HPMP is a recovery monitoring program - HPMP refers healthcare professionals for appropriate treatment and provides ongoing monitoring of treatment progress.

 Participation in the program is voluntary.
 Disciplinary action may be avoided and, in the absence of criminal behavioral or Board action, public records may not be generated.
 For those participants with Board involvement, our team provides support including participant preparation for hearings and providing the Board with documentation or testimony of monitoring compliance.